 - f.
-Mortality rates (for active and retired members) - Healthy retirees The Gender-distinct RP-2014 Healthy Annuitant Mortality Tables with Blue Collar Adjustment for Males and no collar adjustment for Females.
-The rates are projected from the 2006 central rates to 2018 using scale MP-2017, and thereafter on a fully generational basis by the ultimate values of scale MP-2014 to account for future mortality improvements. - Disabled males and females The Gender-distinct RP-2014 Disabled Retiree Mortality Tables are used without adjustment.
-The rates are projected on a fully generational basis by the ultimate values of scale MP-2014 to account for future mortality improvements. - Active members The Gender-distinct RP-2014 Employee Mortality Tables with Blue Collar Adjustment.
-The rates are projected on a fully generational basis by the ultimate values of scale MP-2014 to account for future mortality improvements.
+Mortality rates (for active and retired members) - Healthy retirees The Gender-Distinct Pub-2010 Public Safety Healthy Mortality Tables for males and females.
+The base rates were multiplied by 116% for males and 108% for females.
+The rates are projected on a fully generational basis by the ultimate values of scale MP-20 to account for future mortality improvements. - Disabled males and females The Gender-Distinct Pub-2010 Public Safety Disabled Retiree Mortality Tables are used without adjustment.
+The rates are projected on a fully generational basis by the ultimate values of scale MP-20 to account for future mortality improvements. - Active members The Gender-Distinct Pub-2010 Below-Median Income Public Safety Mortality Tables are used without adjustment.
+The rates are projected on a fully generational basis by the ultimate values of scale MP-20 to account for future mortality improvements.